FirelyTeam/firely-docs-firely-terminal/CommonScenarios/XML-JSON-Conversion.rst

    > fhir save mypatient.json

-Torinox will automatically recognize from the target file extension that you want to transform the resource JSON.
+Firely Terminal will automatically recognize from the target file extension that you want to transform the resource JSON.

 Converting a file to XML